Let's put children first!

 A child’s first 1000 days will shape their lifelong health, cognitive development and growth.
 Childhood poverty often leads to stunting and mental health, behavioural and social problems.
 Investing in children early limits intergenerational poverty and illness.

-I urge you to put children at the heart of Australian aid by:
+We the undersigned urge Australia's Leaders to put children at the heart of Australian aid by:

 By signing this petition I agree to World Vision Australia's Privacy Statement and to be emailed updates about this and other opportunities to take actions for justice.